What’s the latest on the new stadium for the Vikings?

 What will it look like?

+The final design final design for the new stadium was unveiled on May 13th, 2013.
+It will be a 1.6 million square foot facility with a fixed roof, although half of the roof will be transparent ETFE, the same fluoroplastic used on the exterior of the “Watercube” swimming facility in the 2008 Beijing Olympics.
 The building is a large, irregularly shaped cube, with a canted roof and rising to a prow-like peak on the west end.
+The west end of the stadium will have five 95-high pivoting doors that total about 350 feet across.
+The rest of exterior will be largely glass and metal cladding.
 The agreement between the state and the Vikings calls for 65,000 seats inside, with room for up to 72,000 for events like a Super Bowl.
 There will be 150 suites and 7,500 club seats, according to the stadium authority’s website.
 The winning architectural firm, HKS, was announced Sept.
 28th, 2012 at a special meeting at the Metrodome.
 The firm dropped its price from $40 million to $34 million.
 They also offered a several non-retractable roof options, and offered a special market analysis of the area, designed to determine, predesign, what kind of seating and amenity configurations will sell best — and presumably generate the most revenue for the stadium and team.
 Other bidders included Kansas City based Populous and HNTB, EwingCole, from Philadelphia and Los Angeles-based AECOM, which includes the former Ellerbe Beckett firm in Minneapolis.
 You can read their bids, as well as the winning bid, here.